 From the beginning, Apple has sought absolute control of the iOS (and its derivatives, iPadOS, tvOS, and watchOS) ecosystem, using user safety as a justification.
 In an email exchange with former Gawker writer Ryan Tate, the late Steve Jobs described the company’s iron-clad control over the App Store as a necessary measure to ensure user “freedom” from what he considered harms.

 “Yep, freedom from programs that steal your private data.
 Freedom from programs that trash your battery.
 Freedom from porn.
-Yep, freedom," Jobs wrote, when asked whether this stance was in conflict with the revolutionary themes found in the iPad’s marketing at the time
+Yep, freedom," Jobs wrote, when asked whether this stance was in conflict with the revolutionary themes found in the iPad’s marketing at the time.

 The problem is, the line between protecting users and anticompetitive behavior is thin indeed, and regulators — particularly those at the European Commission — aren’t convinced that Apple’s iron-clad control of the iPhone is entirely altruistic.
 And that’s why you can access alternative app stores in the European Union, and even install apps directly from the Web.
 And why you’re (theoretically, at least) no longer tied into using the Safari Webkit rendering engine, even if you install an alternative browser like Brave or Safari or Firefox.